 Siloing is a very in-depth topic that can’t be done justice in a broad overview article like this, so be sure to follow our blog for more information on siloing and other topics in the future.

 It’s important to realize that Google takes a look at all the images on a website as well, making it worth the effort to make sure that you optimize all of your images for your keywords.
 Take a look at the name of the images uploaded to your website—perhaps they are just a set of numbers or initials.
 It’s better practice to add keywords to the name of the images as well as their ALT attributes, as Google reads the ALT tags and places very high relevancy on them.
 As with on-page keywords, be sure not to go overboard—image titles and ALT tags are, after all, there to better inform visitors and improve user experience above all else.

 Last on our list but certainly not least: don’t let the site go stale.
 Keep the content on the site fresh and regularly updated.
 Google places higher relevancy on sites with fresh content, so it’s your job to add fresh articles, important news, more web pages, and any other strategies you can think of to keep the content flowing.

 These are just a few basic SEO techniques that will make a huge difference in Google search engine ranking for just about any website.
 You don’t need much technical knowledge or experience to put these strategies into practice; just be thorough and consistent.
-For further SEO consulting, call the experts here at tekRESCUE and stay up-to-date with our blog; we’ll be keeping our own content updated with plenty more articles like this one!
+For further SEO consulting, call the San Marcos TX website development experts here at tekRESCUE and stay up-to-date with our blog; we’ll be keeping our own content updated with plenty more articles like this one!